tutoraddicts/CIL/README.md

 What can you do right now ?

-    1. print any workds (Syntax -> print "you want to say")
+    1. For now you have only print function to print some string in console Syntax -> print "string" (/n to add next line)

 Thanks for look over the repo :) Have a nice day